 One of the best retirement savings vehicles that many people may not realize is a Healthcare Savings Account (HSA).
 An HSA is a tax-advantaged account created for individuals covered under high-deductible health plans (HDHPs) to save for medical expenses that HDHPs do not cover.

-Rather than using these accounts for current medical costs, you should consider utilizing the multiple tax advantages associated with these accounts to help optimize for your retirement plan.
+Rather than using these accounts for current medical costs, you should consider utilizing the multiple tax advantages associated with these accounts to optimize your retirement plan.

 For 2019, the max contribution is $3,500 for an individual and $7,000 for a family.
 If you are over the age of 55, you can contribute an additional $1,000.
 For example, an individual under age 55 who opts for the maximum contribution limit of $3,500 can contribute only $2,000 if his employer contributes $1,500.

 Contributions made to an HSA do not have to be used or withdrawn during the tax year.
 Any unused contributions can be rolled over to the following year.
-Also, an HSA plan can be transferred to a surviving spouse tax-free upon the death of the account holder.
+Also, an HSA plan can be transferred to a surviving spouse tax-free upon the account holder’s death.

 Qualifying for an HSA

 The HSA is usually paired with qualified HDHP and offered by a health insurance provider.
 An HSA can also be opened at several financial institutions.
 To qualify for an HSA, the taxpayer must be eligible, as per standards set out by the Internal Revenue Service (IRS).
 An eligible individual has a qualified HDHP, has no other health coverage, is not enrolled in Medicare, and is not dependent on someone else’s tax return.

 HSAs are often referred to as having a triple tax advantage.
 Here is the tax advantage breakdown;

 - When you contribute to your HSA account, your contribution is tax-deductible.
 This is similar to a Traditional 401(k) contribution.